c-ares/c-ares/FEATURES.md

 and [RFC9018](https://datatracker.ietf.org/doc/html/rfc9018).

-This mutual authentication ensures clients are protected from off-path cache poisioning attacks, and protects servers from being used as DNS amplification attack sources.
+This mutual authentication ensures clients are protected from off-path cache poisoning attacks, and protects servers from being used as DNS amplification attack sources.
 Many servers will disable query throttling limits when DNS Cookies are in use.
 It only applies to UDP connections.